When does the 2019 college football season start? | NCAA.com

 WHAT TO KNOW FOR NEXT SEASON: Preseason Top 25 rankings for 2019

-The first FBS game that day is Florida vs. Miami (Fla.).
-That game will kick off at 7 p.m.
-EST in Orlando on ESPN.
-The Gators finished 10-3 last year, while the Hurricanes went 7-6.
+The first FBS game on Aug.
+24 was Florida vs. Miami (Fla.) in Orlando.
+The No. 8 Gators, who finished 10-3 last year, topped the rival Hurricanes 24-20 in a back-and-forth affair.

-Following that, we get some Pac-12 vs. Mountain West action as Arizona travels to Hawaii.
-That game begins at 10:30 p.m.
-EST on CBS Sports Network.
-The Wildcats finished 5-7 last season, while the Rainbow Warriors went 8-6.
+Following that, we saw some Pac-12 vs. Mountain West action as Hawaii defeated Arizona 45-38.
+Rainbow Warriors wide receiver Cedric Byrd caught four touchdowns in addition to racking up a career-high 14 catches and 224 yards.

-Week 1 of the college football season features games Thursday through Monday.
+Week 1 of the college football season features games Thursday through Monday, Aug.
+29-Sept.
+2.

 COLLEGE FOOTBALL PLAYOFF: College Football Week 1 TV schedule